DengXiangyun/SI507-Final-Project/README.md

 ## Routes in this app
 - `/` and `/home`: the index
 - `/results`: table of the results
-- `/plot`: it will show you the bar chart on the results
+- `/plot`: it will show you the bar chart of the results
 - `/about`: it will take you to the github page of this project
 - `/datasource`: it will take you to the SoFIFA offical site.